chaddjohnson/greatupsells/README.md

 * Hyphens for image and media file names.
 * Default exports are used for modules and components (with the exception of index.js files).

+## Deployment

+### Setup

+Follow steps 1 and 2 under "Integrate your app with EventBridge" in [this tutorial](https://shopify.dev/tutorials/manage-webhook-events-with-eventbridge) to set up an event source for the app in Shopify, and then associate the event source with the event bus in the AWS Console.

+### Deploying

+Simply push to the appropriate branch.

+CircleCI is used for deployment.
+Deployment is automatic when Git pushes occur to branches corresponding to environments:

+* `master` = development environment
+* `test` = test environment
+* `production` = production environment

+All infrastructure will be setup and updated via Terraform with each deployment.

 ## Infrastructure

 Hosting is with AWS.
 The following AWS services are used: